 Avatar Hallelujah Mountain

-Yup, it’s one of the locations that was scouted for the Avatar movie!
+What’s a Wuhan itinerary without visiting the famous filming location in China here — THE Hallelujah Mountains from the Avatar movie!
 One of the many features of this mountainous area is The First Natural Bridge, which is a rock bridge formed between two mountain peaks by the wearing of the elements over time.

 How to get there: Take the shuttle bus from Tianzishan to Yuanjiajie (Avatar Mountain).